A Season Tog Guide: Which Tog To Use Depending On The Weather

 You simply use the lightest 4.5 tog during the warmer months and add the second, 9.0 tog during the colder months.
 When used together paired duvets have a combined tog rating of 13.5 tog, which is usually more than sufficient to keep you warm on even the coldest of nights.

 Sensitive to the cold?

+It is important to remember that the duvet tog guide is just that; a guide, so listen to your body when it comes to feeling the cold.
 For those that really feel the cold it is possible purchase 15 and even 20 tog duvets for extra cosy warmth.
 In a similar way for those who become too warm when sleeping very lightweight 1 tog and 3 tog duvets can be purchased, but these are not the norm, so to speak.
 Duvets are a great choice for bedding.
 They offer lightweight warmth that can be adapted or swapped to suit the seasons and the person's needs.
 They are easy to maintain, a simple shake each morning is all that's needed to fluff them back up.